Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md

 Encoded: ` http://localhost:30643/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalSlack%26terminalVersion=1 `
 Not encoded: ` http://localhost:30643/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalSlack&terminalVersion=1 `

-###Configuring initial oAuth url
+###Example: Generating the initial oAuth url
+In this C# example, the Terminal has built an  AuthenticationController which responds to the incoming POST request.

-To pass **initialOAuthUrl** to Fr8 your Terminal has to have AuthenticationController Following code in AuthenticationController passes initialOAuthUrl to Fr8
+Following code in AuthenticationController passes initialOAuthUrl to Fr8
 ![](../../../../../Docs/img/TerminalDeveloping-Authentication.md-3.png)